NLaff/Lafferty.co-v2/content/blog/How to kick ass at your first job after college.md

 title = "How to kick ass at your first job after college" date = "2019-12-19" description = "Your first job after college can set the trajectory for your entire career.
-You'll never be more inexperienced so you'll be primed for learning.
-You'll have developed very few, if any, bad work habits.
-You can be a sponge, learning from all the experienced people around you.
-Here's a short list of what you can do to kick ass." draft = false tags = ["work"]
+Here's how you can kick ass." draft = false tags = ["work"] showToc = true
+TocOpen = true

 +++